50 Spooky Graveyards Across the Country

 The 8-foot Black Angel statue in Iowa City's Oakland Cemetery has taken on a darker color as the bronze has oxidized.
 Some say the darkening is due to abnormal storms, evil spirits, or a connection to the dark arts.
 The statue is popular on Halloween, when visitors tempt fate by touching and kissing it -- an act that is said to risk a quick death.

-Stull Cemetery in Douglas County is believed by some to be near, or perhaps on top of, one of the seven gateways to Hell.
+This Douglas County cemetery is believed by some to be near, or perhaps on top of, one of the seven gateways to hell.
 The Committee for Skeptical Inquiry traces the tale back to an urban legend invented by a professor at the University of Kansas in the 1950s, but others say the claim is real.
 Either way, visiting the graveyard serving the tiny town of Stull is now considered trespassing, punishable by a $1,000 fine and up to six months in jail.

 Reports from Marion's Baker-Phillips Cemetery (also known as Baker Hollow Road Cemetery) tell of a large black dog that guards the grounds -- a "Hound of Hell" -- along with inexplicable sounds of music, laughter, and screams, and mysterious spirits and orbs of light appearing in pictures.